wanteddev/wanted-android-studio-plugin/README.md

 Add support for creating templates for Compose and packages for clean architecture.
 Suitable for Wanted projects.

-## How to use it
-Settings → Plugins → Marketplace -> search "Wanted Android Template" -> Install

 ### Adding Packages
 - new → Other → Wanted Clean Architecture Package